-Colorado Christian University's new academic building has been completed and construction of a new residential building is underway.
+Colorado Christian University's first new academic building and first new residential building have been completed, and construction of a new student center is underway.
 Watch a video "flyover" of the conceptual design for the new campus.

 CCU moved to its current location in 1967, situated on Alameda Avenue in Lakewood, Colorado.
 Over the years, our location has proven to be superb — our students enjoy easy access to the mountains and bring a ready presence to downtown Denver, just minutes away.
 We’re surrounded by a flourishing city and have been proud to call Lakewood our home for the last 50 years.